 To date, there have been 12 horses who have claimed the Breeders’ Stakes and in doing so won a historic Canadian Triple Crown.

-Queensway became the first winner in 1932, and there were a spate of Triple Crown winners that followed in the 1940s, 50s, and 60s.
+Queensway became the first winner in 1932, and there was a spate of Triple Crown winners that followed in the 1940s, 50s, and 60s.

 In 1989, trainer Roger Attfield won the first of a record three Canadian Triple Crowns, when With Approval swept to a seven-and-a-half length success in the Breeders’ Stakes.
 It was a success made all the more impressive by the fact it was only With Approval’s second ever run on turf.

 Attfield won his final Triple Crown in 1993 with Peteski and since then there has only been one winner of all three races when Wando emerged triumphant in 2003.

 Attfield holds the record for Breeders’ Stakes wins with an incredible nine, the most recent coming in the form of Danish Dynaformer in 2015.